matteocontrini/blog/content/posts/2022-08-25-aspnet-core-authentication-schemes.md

 app.MapControllers().RequireAuthorization();
 ```

 Now, if the authentication handler returns a failure result, the client will get a `401 Unauthorized` error.
-If you wanted to change the response you could override the `HandleChallengeAsync` method in the handler or tweak error handling globally.
+If you want to change the error response you could override the `HandleChallengeAsync` method in the handler or tweak error handling globally.

 What if you wanted to **whitelist some specific controller or action**, e.g. for implementing the login endpoint?